 How do you cope with situations where there are unexpected challenges or delays in the leasing process and how do you mitigate the potential dissatisfaction?

 Recently, I encountered a similar situation while handing over space to a tenant.
 Due to overseas legal requirements, there was a significant delay of about two weeks in finalizing the clauses in the tenancy agreement.
 This caused feelings of nervousness and anxiety for both our team and the tenant’s representative.

-To address this potential issue, we anticipated the possibility of delays and requested a longer rent-free period for the tenant.
-Thankfully, our request was approved, and the tenant had enough time to fit out the premise despite the delayed handover.
+To address this potential issue, we anticipated the possibility of delays and requested a more extended rent-free period for the tenant.
+Thankfully, our request was approved, and the tenant had enough time to fit out the premises despite the delayed handover.
 In this particular case, the delay extended to almost a month.

 When facing situations where the rent-free period is too short, we collaborate with the landlord and, upon their approval, arrange for a later handover date.
 However, some factors, such as overseas legal requirements, are beyond our control, and we must adapt accordingly.